Wastewater System Supervisor

 Open Until Filled

-Incumbent serves as the Division Manager to the City’s Treatment Operations and Collection System Maintenance Operations system.
+Incumbent serves as the Division Manager of the City’s Treatment Operations and Collection System Maintenance Operations system.
 Responsibilities include planning, organizing, supervising, reviewing, and evaluating the work of wastewater operations, maintenance, and operations staff either directly or through lead workers.
-Incumbents are expected to independently perform the full range of wastewater treatment and collection, maintenance and operations duties.
-Performance of the work requires the use of considerable independence, initiative and discretion within established guidelines.
+Incumbents are expected to independently perform the full range of wastewater treatment and collection, maintenance, and operations duties.
+Performance of the work requires the use of considerable independence, initiative, and discretion within established guidelines.
 This classification is distinguished from the water worker series in that it has direct supervisory responsibilities.

 Education and Experience

 Any combination of training and experience that would provide the required knowledge, skills and abilities is qualifying.
 A typical way to obtain the required qualifications would be:

 - Graduation from an accredited college or university with a Bachelor’s degree in a directly related field; AND one (1) year of full-time lead work experience in water quality, monitoring, collection, distribution or maintenance of a wastewater facility.

 - OR, any combination of training and experience likely to provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be: High school graduation or equivalent and six (6) years of experience in operation, monitoring, testing, maintenance, and repair of wastewater treatment facilities and systems at a level equivalent to Wastewater Treatment Plant Operator III - OR - Pursuant to Title 23, Division 3, SWRCB, Chapter 26, Classification of Wastewater Treatment Plants and Operator Certification.

 - Possession of a valid California Class C driver’s license by time of appointment.